opendnssec/opendnssec-manual/wiki/configuration/zonelistxml.md

     <Adapters>
         <Input>
-           <Adapter type="File">/var/opendnssec/unsigned/example.com</Adapter>
+           <Adapter type=`File`>/var/opendnssec/unsigned/example.com</Adapter>
         </Input>
         <Output>
-            <Adapter type="DNS">/etc/opendnssec/addns.xml</Adapter>
+            <Adapter type=`DNS`>/etc/opendnssec/addns.xml</Adapter>
         </Output>
     </Adapters>

 The `<Adapters>` element comprises an `<Input>` and `<Output>` element which (fairly obviously) identify the input source and output sink of the data.

 Within each element is a tag defining the type of data source/sink and its parameters.
-There is type="File", which takes as its only data the name of the input unsigned file, or output signed zone file.
-And there is type="DNS", which takes a configuration file as its data.
+There is `type=`File``, which takes as its only data the name of the input unsigned file, or output signed zone file.
+And there is `type=`DNS``, which takes a configuration file as its data.
 The DNS adapter configuration file is described in more detail in the description of the [addnsxml documentation](addnsxml).
 The `</Zone>` tag closes the definition of the zone.
 As indicated above, one or more zones can be defined in this file.
 The `</ZoneList>` element closes the file.